THANGADHIWAN/user_module/replit.md

 - Modern, clean interface with professional appearance
 - Consistent design language throughout the application
 - Accessibility-focused design with proper focus states
+- Icon-only sidebar navigation with tooltips on hover
+- AI chatbot integration for help and support instead of dedicated page
+- Floating UI elements for better user experience

 ## File Structure
 ```